 No more than two residence terms of advanced standing will be credited toward completion of a J.D. degree.
 No credit will be given for work completed in an American law school, which is not a member of the Association of American Law Schools.
 No credit will be given for work completed toward the basis of admission for the J.D. degree, or for summer school courses.

 Permission to take work in another law school toward satisfaction of the J.D. degree requirements shall be given only to students in good standing, and then only for especially good reasons.
 In each instance, permission shall be conditioned upon approval, by the Rules Committee and the Dean, of the school and of the course program chosen by the student.

-As a prerequisite for graduation, every student entering as a first-year student during or after the 1993 Fall term, and every other candidate for a Columbia J.D. degree entering during or after the 1994 Fall term, must complete 40 hours of qualifying public interest service after the start of her or his second year of law school.
+As a prerequisite for graduation, every student entering as a first-year student during or after the 1993 Fall term, and every other candidate for a Columbia J.D. degree entering during or after the 1994 Fall term, must complete 40 hours of qualifying public interest service after the end of her or his first semester of law school.
 A description of qualifying public interest service may be obtained from the Director of Public Interest Programs.
 Students for whom this requirement presents a special hardship may bring that fact to the attention of the Dean or the Dean’s designee for appropriate action.